 That “FWOOM” energy is what I felt the flyer was all about.
 Hands in the air, big energy on…FWOOM!

 Seeing this at first made me pause breathing for a second…

-And there was something safer, something more removed about the first one – like, hey, we’d created this light bubble (one of the intentions of the evening), and it’s kind of safely disconnected from me.
+And there was something safer, something more removed about the first one – like, hey, we’d created this light bubble, and it’s kind of safely disconnected from me.

 And this second version is like, yep, hey, here we are, I AM IN THIS.

 Very powerful.
 I love it!!

 And so, I leave you with this:

 YOU have something that YOU are creating.
 That YOU are in – that you MUST BE IN – for it to come true, for it to happen.

 As you step into 2013, what is that thing that is calling you forward?
 How can you step into it one baby step more today?
 Tomorrow?